 How can you convey the fast-paced feeling of being in a Land Rover vehicle?
 By creating a newsroom that includes images of classic Range Rovers, highway shots, and updates about serving first responders.
 Add to that highlights of the past year’s financials along with future predictions and you have a kinetic newsroom that visually matches the brand.
 Vehicle models are listed along with downloadable spec sheets.
 It’s a fun trip packed with information.

 There’s a reason that the British Royal family is often referred to as “The Firm.”
 It’s run like a well-oiled machine with incredible attention paid to the press.
-And unlike many press centers or press kits, they state their mission at the onset “Royal Communications is responsible for making arrangements for members of the media to cover Royal visits, events, and news stories so that they can provide accurate, timely and informative coverage to their audiences.”
-From an immediately accessible area for media information to speeches and articles, the Royal Diary, and financial reports, this is one of the easiest to use and most well-organized press centers I’ve seen.
+And unlike many press centers or press kits, they state their mission at the onset “Royal Communications is responsible for making arrangements for members of the media to cover Royal visits, events, and news stories so that they can provide accurate, timely, and informative coverage to their audiences.”
+From an immediately accessible area for media information to speeches and articles, the Royal Diary, and financial reports, this is one of the easiest to use and most well-organized press centers we’ve seen.

 4 elements of a great press room